Lena Sadler: Education and personal life

 After completing her literary education, she taught for two years and then took up the nursing profession.
 It was while engaged in professional studies as a nurse that she met her husband, William S. Sadler, and they married in 1897.
 After their marriage, the active interest they both had taken in health matters turned their attention toward the profession of medicine.
 They pursued their medical studies together, and graduated with equal honors at the American Medical Missionary College (Illinois State University) in 1906.
-Their only living son was born in 1907, named William S. Sadler, Jr. She was one of many activists who diligently worked to recognize the contributions of women as professionals in the medical and scientific fields.
+Their only living son, William S. Sadler Jr., was born in 1907.
+She was one of many activists who diligently worked to recognize the contributions of women as professionals in the medical and scientific fields.

 For twenty years Lena and her husband, William worked in rescue mission work for the Seventh-day Adventist Missions in Chicago and San Francisco.
 Lena concentrated on ministering to women detained in the Chicago jails.
 Lena and her family toured on the Redpath Chautauqua Circuit annually, lecturing on health.
-Dr Lena called together the first group of friends at their home that eventually became known as the Forum, the group that asked questions in response to papers read to them, which eventuated in the papers of The Urantia Book.
+Dr Lena called together the first group of friends at their home that eventually became known as the Forum, the group that asked questions in response to papers read to them, which eventuated in the papers of The Urantia Book, which promotes eugenics.
 Sadler, accompanied by her family, traveled to Paris for post graduate studies in 1928.

 During the 1920s, she prepared a history of medical women in Illinois, and directed the survey of the mid-wives of Chicago under the auspices of the Chicago Health Department.
 As Chairman of Child Welfare of the Illinois Federation of Women's Clubs in 1925 and 1926, she was instrumental in bringing about working cooperation between four great organizations of the state — the Illinois State Medical Society, the Illinois State Dental Society, the State Department of Public Health, and the Illinois Federation Women's Clubs — in a united health project for the state.
 As State Chairman of Public Health and Child Welfare, she stressed public health for adults as well as for children.
 In an article in the Chicago Tribune of January 22, 1928, entitled "Woman's Club Annals Reveal Service to City", it states, "An equal source of pride with this incomplete record, in club circles, is the list of prominent members of these and earlier years.
-It includes Mrs. J Paul Good, recently decease; Dr. Lena Sadler, Jane Adams..."
+It includes Mrs. J Paul Good, recently deceased; Dr. Lena Sadler, Jane Adams..."